Ninet Tayeb

+Ninet Nati Tayeb (נינט טייב; born 21 October 1983), professionally known as Ninet, is an Israeli singer-songwriter and actress.
+She rose to prominence when she won the first season of Kokhav Nolad ("A Star is Born") in 2003.

+Her debut album, Barefoot (2006) went platinum within twenty-four hours in Israel and produced five no. 1 hit singles.
+She has released five subsequent albums: Communicative (2009), Sympathetic Nervous System (2012), All the Animals Knew (2013), Paper Parachute (2017) and I Got Up to Dance (2023).

+As an actress she has starred in HaShir Shelanu (2004-2005), Zaguri Imperia (2014) and When Heroes Fly (2018), which was broadcast internationally by Netflix.
+She also stars in Paramount+ original mystery series, Fireflies (2025).

+She is regarded as one of the most prominent figures in the Israeli entertainment industry.
+She has been referred to as a "Jewish Janis Joplin" by Haaretz.

 Early life

-Ninet was born and raised in Kiryat Gat, Israel, to Maghrebi Jewish parents.
-Her father Yosef Tayeb was born in Tunisia, whereas her mother Marcelle (née Malka) was born in Morocco.
-Both her parents have separately immigrated to Israel.
+Tayeb was born and raised in Kiryat Gat, Israel, to Maghrebi Jewish parents.
+Her father, Yosef Tayeb, was born in Tunisia, and her mother, Marcelle (née Malka), was born in Morocco.
+Both of her parents separately immigrated to Israel.
 She is the third of five siblings and was nicknamed "Nina" at a very young age by her family and friends.
 Ninet served as a soldier in the Combat Engineering Corps of the Israel Defense Forces.

-Ninet was brought up around music with performances in small events as a teenager.
-She was mainly influenced by artists such as Nirvana, Pearl Jam, and Oasis.
+Tayeb was brought up around music with performances in small events as a teenager.
+She was influenced by artists such as Nirvana, Pearl Jam, and Oasis.